physician's surrogacy - tips for becoming a surrogate mother

 • Lifestyle: Non-smoker, no illicit drug use.

 Gestational surrogacy — the only type practiced by accredited agencies today — means you carry an embryo created from the intended parents’ or donors’ genetics.
-You will have no genetic connection to the baby you carry.
-This distinction matters medically and legally, and understanding it before you apply sets clear expectations.
+ACOG guidelines affirm this as the standard form of third-party reproduction in the U.S.

 Quick Answer

 • Medical history review.
 Our OB/GYN team reviews your prior pregnancy records, delivery history, and any relevant health conditions.
-Have these documents organized and accessible before your first appointment.
+Have these organized and accessible before your first appointment.

 One practical tip: gather your OB records from every prior pregnancy before you schedule screening.
-Waiting on records requests is one of the most common causes of timeline delays — and it’s entirely within your control to solve it early.
+Waiting on records requests is one of the most common causes of timeline delays — and it’s entirely within your control to solve early.

-Physician’s Surrogacy’s average match time is one week — compared to the industry standard of 6–12 months.
-Surrogates who complete medical and psychological clearance before matching (through the Medically Cleared Program) can be transfer-ready in as little as four weeks after matching.
+TimelinePhysician’s Surrogacy’s average match time is one week — compared to the industry standard of 6–12 months.
+Surrogates who complete medical and psychological clearance before matching through the Medically Cleared Program can be transfer-ready in as little as four weeks after matching.

 Matching is mutual.
-You are choosing intended parents as much as they are choosing you — and the clearest, most confident surrogates we work with approach matching that way.
-Your preferences about communication frequency, relationship closeness, IVF clinic location, and delivery expectations all shape who you get matched with.
+You are choosing intended parents as much as they are choosing you.
+The clearest, most confident surrogates approach matching that way.

 • Travel comfort.
 Some embryo transfers require travel to the intended parents’ fertility clinic.
 All travel expenses are covered, but if travel is a real constraint, flag it early rather than discovering it mid-match.

-The Medically Cleared Program accelerates this stage significantly.
+The Medically Cleared Program accelerates this stage.
 Surrogates who complete clearance before matching are already transfer-ready, which shortens the window between confirmed match and embryo transfer to as little as four weeks.
-For intended parents who’ve waited years for this moment, that speed matters — and it tends to make the match relationship start with strong goodwill.

-The surrogacy agreement is a legally binding contract that governs every major decision of the journey: compensation, medical authority, contact during pregnancy, termination clauses, and your rights post-delivery.
-Every surrogate at Physician’s Surrogacy receives independent legal representation — paid for by the intended parents — before signing anything.
+The surrogacy agreement governs every major decision of the journey: compensation, medical authority, contact during pregnancy, termination clauses, and your rights post-delivery.

 • When are each compensation installment payments triggered, and what happens if a transfer fails?